blue-smoke-media/BSM/migrationNotes.md

 - move Helmet metadata into <head>
 - <Link> -> <a>
 - remove `{*/ */}`
 - remove export function

+- change title tags
+  check all <head>
+  READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION

 OTHER CHANGES
 Team Page